brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 If you find yourself in a gravity null, you could be stuck there for minutes, hours, days or years.
 Gravity nulls can be both predictable (listed in Star charts and avoided) and unpredictable.
 They can pulse on and off and some are even used by pirates, who lie in wait for a spacecraft to come to a halt.

 ### Pirates
 Uncommon in Dorian, common in Remmar and impossibly unlikely in Sayshell, pirates are those people with armed craft that attack other craft.
 Depending on their motives and the Captain, the pirates may just take the cargo or murder the crew as well.

-They normally choose soft targets (or those that look soft).
-Most pirates are well organised and educated, researching their targets and finding fences for the cargo before attacking.
+Pirates choose targets that look soft.
+They are well organised and educated, researching their targets and finding fences for the cargo before attacking.
 It is often thought that Pirates are amongst the best-trained ship crews.

-## The Dynamics of Trade
-Trade is the movement of resources from one system to another for money and happens for three reasons.

-Firstly, trade occurs because a system requires a certain resource to continue operating.
-For example, a sub-surface colony may need a supply of oxygen.
-This is called an obliged trade route.
-Failure to complete this route can mean a fine and even a banning of spacecraft use.
-Often, if the trade route does not appear profitable enough, then the Councils it serves will add a subsidy; after all, the welfare of the system is at stake.

-Secondly, a trade route may exist between two planets where there is mutual benefit.
-In one direction there may be flow of food and water from an inhabited planet and in the other direction technology from a planet strong on manufacture.
-These routes are controlled by the Councils on the planets and are sold to particular traders to operate them.
-No one else may run that cargo on that route unless there is an increase in demand.
-This is called a secured trade route.

-Finally, a trade route between two systems where there is profit to be had.
-This is a more traditional route and they make up 80% of the total number of routes.
-These are called free trade routes.

-## Space Travel Facts and Figures
-- A light jump takes 1 Hour.
-- A ship's light jump speed gives the number of cluster squares travelled in a single jump.
-- A cluster can be considered to be 20 cluster squares across.
-- A craft must be 1 hour outside the system (outermost planet) before it can light jump.
-- On Grav, it takes 1 hour to travel between planets.
-- On Grav, it takes 10 minutes to travel between a planet and a moon.
-- Unless otherwise stated by the spacecraft sheet, it takes 4 hours to go from Low Orbit to the planet surface.
-- From Low to High Orbit takes a very small amount of time and can be ignored.